-All new freshmen and transfer students complete the online Vector Solutions "AlcoholEDU" and "Sexual Violence Prevention" before arriving on campus.
-During orientation, they attend an educational program called "Sexual Assault Awareness and Prevention: Understanding and Avoiding the Red Zone," which addresses assault, relationship violence, and stalking and the "You're Never Alone in Friartown" bystander intervention program.
+All new freshmen and transfer students complete the online Vector Solutions "AlcoholEDU" and "Sexual Violence Prevention" programs before arriving on campus.
+During orientation, they attend an educational program called, "Sexual Assault Awareness and Prevention: Understanding and Avoiding the Red Zone" and "Understanding Title VI and Title IX," which addresses sex-based discrimination, sex-based harassment, discrimination on the basis of protected categories, and the "You're Never Alone in Friartown" bystander intervention program.
 Small-group trainings are offered to all club sports, student groups and resident units.

-All first-year student athletes complete the online Vector Solutions "Sexual Violence Prevention Essentials for Athletes" and along with the rest of the first-year students, take the online Vector Solutions "AlcoholEDU" and "Sexual Violence Prevention" courses, and participate in the "You're Never Alone in Friartown" Bystander Intervention Training and "Sexual Assault Awareness and Prevention: Understanding and Avoiding the Red Zone," programs during orientation.
+All first-year student athletes complete the online Vector Solutions "Sexual Violence Prevention Essentials for Athletes" and along with the rest of the first-year students, take the online Vector Solutions "AlcoholEDU" and "Sexual Violence Prevention" courses, and participate in the "You're Never Alone in Friartown" Bystander Intervention Training, Sexual Assault Awareness and Prevention: Understanding and Avoiding the Red Zone and "Understanding Title VI and Title IX," programs during orientation.
+All sophomore student-athletes complete the online Vector Solutions "Sexual Assault Prevention for Athletes" course, junior and graduate student-athletes complete the "SA Prevention Ongoing: Athletes" course, and senior student-athletes complete the "Sexual Violence Prevention Essentials for Athletes" course.

 Small-group trainings are offered to all athletic teams, and all coaches and athletic administrators participate in yearly, online and/or in-person prevention education specifically focused on the athletic environment.